 There had been a number of incidents of pollution on the Pinn throughout the year but these had been either dealt with by the Environment Agency (EA) or been dissipated by the flow of the river.

 The more significant issue of flooding continues to concern residents on both sides of the Pinn.
 The EA has assumed responsibility for flood water alleviation along a significant length of the river banks and also the nearby higher ground which contributes rain water run-

 Although there has been extensive consultation both with the Borough and with the EA, the EA have assumed the initiative to undertake a programme of works which are giving interested parties concern over the size and effectiveness of these projects.

 The WILDLIFE CAMERA

-is not in operation just at this moment,
+is not in operation just now,

 but the pictures are still available on-

 The last Working Party of 2018 took place on 8 December.
 Countryside & Conservation Officer Dragana Knezevic was warmly thanked for her encouragement and support throughout the year.